karenortizbecerra/website/content/authors/admin/_index.md

 Prior to graduate school, I was a research analyst at The World Bank and The Inter-American Development Bank in Washington D.C.

-I am in the 2021-2022 job market and will be available for interviews at the 2021 European Job Market and the 2022 ASSA Virtual Meetings.
+I am in the 2021-2022 job market and will be available for interviews at the 2021 European Job Market and the 2022 ASSA Meetings.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}job market paper{{< /staticref >}}.